-I don’t just say that because we sell fantastic-looking premium themes (although we do).
-I also say it because WordPress is flexible, it’s robust, it’s easy to find excellent developers for, and it makes life very easy for you as a content publisher.
+I don’t just say that because of our long, proud history with StudioPress (although it’s an incredible framework).
+I say it because WordPress is flexible, it’s robust, it’s easy to find excellent developers for, and it makes life very easy for you as a content publisher.

-You can absolutely use social sites like Facebook and Twitter to nurture customer relationships and get the word out about the content that you create.
-(In fact, they can work beautifully for both purposes.)
+You can absolutely use social sites like Facebook and LinkedIn to nurture customer relationships and get the word out about the content you create.
+They can work beautifully for both purposes.
 But don’t build your entire business there — it’s a dangerous mistake that can end up costing you hours (or years) of lost work.

 2. Craft your cornerstone